momentum-mozgalom-tech/mikor-oltanak/README.md

 ### Web App

 1. Make sure that the project dependencies are installed and that the development environment is set up (see instructions above).
-1. Run `pnpm build:app` to build the app dependencies.
+1. Run `pnpm build` to build all packages.
 1. Change into the `firebase` directory and run `pnpm dev` to run the development server locally.
-    - Local server should open an instance of the app in your default browser.
+The local server should open an instance of the app in your default browser.
-    - The app should say that it is a test environment.
-    - You should be able to log in.
 1. Try modifying something in the code and saving the changes.
 The app should update its components without having to refresh the page.